 About

-My name is Alexandros (Alexi) Tsitlakidis (gr. Αλέξανδρος (Αλέξη) Τσιτλακίδης), and I am a Metro Detroit-based graphic designer, animator, and Michigan Army National Guard soldier with over five years of experience designing brands for local companies and bringing still images to life though augmented reality (AR), a passion for storytelling…
+My name is Alexandros (Alexi) Tsitlakidis (gr. Αλέξανδρος (Αλέξη) Τσιτλακίδης), and I am a Metro Detroit-based graphic designer, animator, visual storyteller, and Michigan Army National Guard soldier with over five years of experience designing branded assets for local companies and organizations and animating prints to life with augmented reality (AR)…

 …and a hobby for movies, gaming, bodybuilding, and martial arts.

-Previously, I created the brand identity for ToDoolie, promotional material for the Detroit Sound Conservancy, and movie assets to local filmmakers ranging from posters to storyboards.
+Previously, I created the brand identity for Your Script Produced!
+Studios, Doval Bacall Entertainment, and ToDoolie, as well as promotional material for AIGA Detroit, the Detroit Sound Conservancy, and assets to local filmmakers such as movie posters, storyboards, and title cards.

-Need a new design?
+Need a hand in design?
 I am Open to Work!
 Feel free to reach out to me below!